suit-wg/architecture/draft-ietf-suit-architecture.md

    an update needs to go through before it reaches the end customer, and the need for user consent to install updates.

- * Ensuring an energy efficient design of a battery-powered IoT devices because a firmware update, particularly writing the firmware image to flash, is a heavy task for a device.
+ * Ensuring an energy efficient design of a battery-powered IoT device because a firmware update, particularly radio communication and writing the firmware image to flash, is an energy-intensive task for a device.

  * Creating incentives for device operators to use a firmware update mechanism and to demand the integration of it from IoT device vendors.